cran-task-views/TimeSeries/TimeSeries.md

   provided by `r pkg("RJDemetra")`.
   `r pkg("ggdemetra")` provides associated ggplot2
   functions.
+- `r pkg("deseats")` includes a locally weighted regression approach, and the Berlin method.
 - Seasonal adjustment of daily time series, allowing for day-of-week, time-of-month, time-of-year and holiday effects is provided by `r pkg("dsa")`.